 Politically the fallout of these riots is also ongoing and is likely to dictate the habitability of the cities so affected for some time.

 Calls to defund, disband or severely hobble police are loud in some places, and for the first time in decades some citizens might be resigned to provide entirely for the common defense of their holdings and neighborhoods.

-Many criminals and other malcontents have been quick to capitalize and crime is skyrocketing in areas affected by police stand-downs.
+Many bad guys have been quick to capitalize and things are escalating in areas affected by police stand-downs.